sntakirutimana72/Leaderboard/README.md

 # Leaderboard

-A _**Leaderboard**_ application displays user scores on the app layout board, and also allows user to add more scores to the board.
-The displayed scores are arranged in descending order.
+A _**Leaderboard**_ app that pulls from a LeaderboardGameAPI and allows users to view recent scores and add more scores to the score board.
+Built with HTML, CSS, JavaScript, and Webpack.

 <p>
   <img alt="App Screeshot" src="./app_screenshot.png">